icomeau/Dreamhost-IP-Updater/README.md

 ### Sections Explanation:
 - **Overview**: Describes the script and what it does.
-- **Prerequisites**: Lists dependencies and requirements for the script to work.
+- **Prerequisites**: List dependencies and requirements for the script to work.
 - **Installation**: Provides step-by-step instructions on how to set up the script.
 - **Usage**: Explains how the script works and how to run it manually.
 - **Configuration**: Details how the configuration works and where settings are saved.